Many-body effects in a composite bosonic Josephson junction: Results discusson

 The fluctuations in $\frac{1}{N}\Delta_{\hat X}^2$ about the saturation value are the manifestation of the breathing oscillations within the two wells of each of the compound wells.
 For small intra-well barrier height $V_0$, large breathing oscillations between the two wells of each compound wells lead to large fluctuations in $\frac{1}{N}\Delta_{\hat X}^2$.
 With increasing $V_0$, the breathing oscillations get damped leading to smaller fluctuations in $\frac{1}{N}\Delta_{\hat X}^2$ for higher values of $V_0$.

 The dynamics of atoms will have a more prominent impact on the many-particle momentum variance.
 Naturally, we again observe fluctuations in $\frac{1}{N}\Delta^2_{\hat{P}_X}$ around a mean value for BJJ ($V_0=0$).
-For a small $V_0$, we observe very large fluctuations in $\frac{1}{N}\Delta^2_{\hat{P}_X}$ due to the large breathing oscillations.
+For a small $V_0$, the barrier heights of both the inter-well and intra-well barriers are again of similar heights resulting in large intra-well breathing oscillations in addition to inter-well tunneling oscillations.
+Accordingly, we observe very large fluctuations in $\frac{1}{N}\Delta^2_{\hat{P}_X}$.
 With further increase in $V_0$, the damping in the intra-well breathing oscillations results in the gradual reduction in fluctuations of $\frac{1}{N}\Delta^2_{\hat{P}_X}$.
 For such values of $V_0$, $\frac{1}{N}\Delta^2_{\hat{P}_X}$ fluctuates around a mean value which initially increases slightly with time before stabilising to a saturation value.
 This saturation value also depends on $V_0$ and first increases before gradually decreasing with increasing $V_0$.